JordanWu1997/YSO_Hunters/README.md

 Distinguishing Galaxies and Young Stellar Objects (YSOs) from a database solely containing magnitudes has been proved to be a difficult task, since the physical composition of both types of objects are similar but with different amount (Harvey et al. 2006).
 Hsieh & Lai (2013) found that YSOs can stand out from Galaxies in Multi-dimensional Magnitude Space, and thus can be separated straightforwardly.
 Unfortunately, the computer memory required by the Multi-dimensional Magnitude Space method is too much for a database with 8 photometric bands, so Hsieh & Lai (2013) used two 5-dimensional arrays instead.
 Here we attempt to reduce the memory requirement by choosing the proper magnitude range (mag1, mag2),so that mag\<mag1 are (almost) certainly to be YSOs and mag\>mag2 are all Galaxies.
 Thus, the grid point required by the Multi-dimensional Magnitude Space will be greatly reduced.
 Our results will test whether the two 5-dimensional arrays chosen in Hsieh & Lai (2013) are adequate.

 ## **II.Goal**
-- Repeat the procession of Hsieh & Lai (2013) and get the same result
+- [x] Repeat the procession of Hsieh & Lai (2013) and get the same result
-- Use marginal plane on multi-dimensional space to save RAM
+- [ ] Use marginal plane on multi-dimensional space to save RAM
-- Make the program construct more dimension space at same time
+- [ ] Make the program construct more dimension space at same time

 ## **III.Improvement**
-- ~~Reduce the errors about extinction correction~~
+- [ ] ~~Reduce the errors about extinction correction~~
-- ~~Use marginal curved surface instead of the marginal plane (position support vector)~~
+- [ ] ~~Use marginal curved surface instead of the marginal plane (position support vector)~~
-- Make all processions be automatic (SOP Program)
+- [x] Make all processions be automatic (SOP Program)
-- Add 1 more band to multi-D galaxy probability
+- [x] Add 1 more band to multi-D galaxy probability
-- Add new extinction test (application for selecting reliable YSO candidates)
+- [ ] Add new extinction test (application for selecting reliable YSO candidates)
-- **TODO**
-	- Try to make all programs more flexiable (catalog column indice independence)
+- [x] Make all programs more flexiable (catalog column indice independence)

 ## **IV.
 How To Use SOP Programs**
 #### 0. Catalog on zeus (Optional)